The 8 Quickest Ways to Lose Weight This Winter

 While downhill skiing on beginner terrain at a leisurely pace can’t match the calorie burn of cross-country skiing or snowshoeing, you can add intensity and burn more calories simply by making some turns.
 “Any time you have more muscle contractions, you burn more calories,” Bracko says.
 You can also hike up parts of the mountain to reach trails that have seen fewer skiers and, as a result, have more untracked terrain.
 Skinning is the ultimate calorie burner.
 It requires foregoing the ski lift in order to hike up the mountain using skis outfitted with special bindings and “skins” (strips that attach to the bottom of skis), and then schussing back down.

 Whether walking the dog or doing laps around the neighborhood, walking is a great low impact way to exercise.
 “Taking a walk on your lunch break or any time the sun is shining is also one of the best ways to get a dose of vitamin D during the winter months,” Bracko says.
 Being outdoors in the crisp, cold air helps clear your mind and reduce stress, while the extra energy needed to walk through snow or into the wind can help with weight loss.
 For those with orthopedic limitations, Milbrandt suggests walking with walking poles.
 “They can support themselves and walk further and for a longer duration if they use poles,” she says.
 If you still have reservations about outdoor winter exercise, combine workouts with acts of charity, like walking a sick friend’s dog.
-Otherwise, you can always hit the gym and get to work on the 15 workouts that burn the most calories, according to science.
+Check out any of these products for winter walks that will make the cold more bearable.